Dr Catherine Han

 In 2011 she was awarded the Health Research Council of New Zealand (HRC) Clinical Research Training Fellowship.
 With the support of this prestigious award, she was able to pursue a PhD degree and a period of clinical research training.
 During the same period, she worked as a part-time consultant medical oncologist at Auckland City Hospital.

 She is a recipient of several prizes and scholarships.
 Her cancer research work on oxaliplatin-induced neurotoxicity has resulted in the overall Excellence in Health Research top award for the Auckland District Health Board for 2014, and the Fred Fastier Trust prize for best oral research presentation at the Australasian Society of Clinical and Experimental Pharmacologists and Toxicologists (ASCEPT) 2013 annual meeting.
 She was also awarded a Cancer Society Research Training Scholarship and a Genesis Oncology Trust Murray Jackson Clinical Fellowship.
-Recently she was awarded the Sir Owen Glenn Clinical Research Fellowship and is working as a part-time senior clinical research fellow in the Auckland Cancer Society Research Centre where she is involved in clinical trials of new molecularly targeted anti-cancer drugs, and clinical research projects concerning cancer genomics.
+She was the recipient of the Brett Roche Memorial Award of Cancer Society in 2018.
+Following the completion of her PhD, she was awarded the Sir Owen Glenn Clinical Research Fellowship and worked as a part-time Senior Clinical Research Fellow in the Auckland Cancer Society Research Centre where she was involved in clinical trials of new molecularly targeted anti-cancer drugs, and clinical research projects concerning cancer genomics.

-Recently she was accepted for a clinical research fellowship at Massachusetts General Hospital Cancer Centre, Harvard University, Boston, USA, for a year from mid 2016 to mid 2017.
-She has now returned with greater knowledge and close connections with world-leading oncologists at the Harvard.
+Dr Catherine Han was accepted for a clinical research fellowship at Massachusetts General Hospital Cancer Centre, Harvard University, Boston, USA, for a year from mid 2016 to mid 2017.
+She returned with greater knowledge and close connections with world-leading oncologists at the Harvard.
+In 2019, she was appointed as a part-time Senior Lecturer at the University of Auckland, where she continues her academic work.

 While she has a strong medical and scientific background, Catherine provides the highest standard of care with compassion, friendliness, and clear communication.